tueabra/recipes/README.md

 Please note that is a very simple project, written for personal use only.

-All the text is currently in danish, and the design has not been polished yet.
+All the text is currently in danish.

 ## Set up